 Faculty and Staff: 26

 Head of School: Jacqueline Gallo

-Enriched Curriculum: In addition to the Core Curriculum, students receive instruction in music, art, faith, technology, Spanish and physical education in all grades.
+Enriched Curriculum: In addition to the Core Curriculum, students receive instruction in music, art, faith, Spanish, physical education, and technological integration in all grades.

 Elective Offerings: Leadership, Yearbook, Art, G.R.I.T. (cardio), Garden, robotics, improv, advanced Spanish

 Academic Competitions: Beginning in the intermediate grades, students compete annually in the County Science Olympiad, the County Spelling Bee, The Justin-Siena Math Competition, Sonoma County Science Fair and a handful of regional and national essay, poetry and art competitions.

 The Arts: Presentation has both dedicated Art and Music teachers and the school boasts an ambitious arts curriculum that includes fine arts, drama and music.
 The school puts on an annual musicals and a school-wide Art Show in the spring.

 Athletics: Presentation students compete in the Middle School Sports League in Flag Football, Basketball, Volleyball, Tennis, Track & Field, and Cross Country.